calebharris/fp_book_club_ts/docs_src/README.md

 ### 3 October 2018
 * Add missing exercises 3.19, 3.20, and 3.21
 * Add TypeScript-appropriate exercise 3.1
+* Finish notes and exercises for Chapter 3! (answers to follow soon)

 ### 2 October 2018
 * Add inline exercise answers to Chapter 2